johnwalicki/TI-SimpleLink-Workshop/part3/DASHBOARD.md

 ### Step 2 - Learn about various Node-RED Dashboard Chart types

 - You might have noticed that the flow import in the prior step actually created three tabs.
 These are called Node-RED flows.
-- The **Chart Intro** flow introduces you to the various Node-RED Dashboard Chart types that are available.
+- The **Chart Examples** flow introduces you to the various Node-RED Dashboard Chart types that are available.
 You can create Line charts, various Pie chart styles – Pie, Donut, Polar Area, Radar - and vertical and horizontal Bar charts.
  ![Node-RED Chart Intro](/screenshots/Node-RED-ChartIntro-flow.png)
 - For illustration, the **Fill Single Chart Array** function node above fills an array of static sample data and sends the data to the **Chart** node to visualize.